7-117509071-A-G

 Cystic fibrosis Uncertain:3Benign:1Other:1

 The p.K68E variant (also known as c.202A>G), located in coding exon 3 of the CFTR gene, results from an A to G substitution at nucleotide position 202.
 The lysine at codon 68 is replaced by glutamic acid, an amino acid with similar properties.
 This variant was described in an individual with mild cystic fibrosis phenotype, who had a splice site variant on the other chromosome (Kilinç MO et al. Am.
 J. Med.
 Genet., 2002 Dec;113:250-7).
 This alteration was also identified in heterozygous state in an individual with pancreatic insufficiency and elevated sweat chloride levels (Alibakhshi R et al. J. Cyst.
 Fibros., 2008 Mar;7:102-9).
 This variant was also reported in a pancreatitis cohort (Jalaly NY et al. Am J Gastroenterol, 2017 Aug;112:1320-1329).
+In an assay testing CFTR function, this variant showed a functionally abnormal result (Bihler H et al. J Cyst Fibros, 2024 Jul;23:664-675).
 This amino acid position is well conserved in available vertebrate species.
 In addition, this alteration is predicted to be deleterious by in silico analysis.
-Since supporting evidence is limited at this time, the clinical significance of this alteration remains unclear. -
+Based on the available evidence, the clinical significance of this variant remains unclear.

 not provided Uncertain:2